try-panwiac/pc-demo-foundations/README.md

 NOTE:Do not run both EC2 files at the same time.

-You will also need to set up the SSH key beforehand (creating one using terraform is possible but creates several other concerns, so just create one in AWS and copy the key to this project folder.
+You will also need to set up the SSH key beforehand (creating one using terraform is possible but creates several other concerns).
+Just create one in AWS and copy the key to this project folder.

 There's also a need to fill the variables.tf and main.tf filse with the proper values